 The study published in the American Journal of Clinical Nutrition took more than two years to plan and get approved.
-Nearly 300 participants volunteered to get drunk in the name of science, but only a lucky 90 passed the selection criteria and properly completed all parts of the study, Forbes reports.
+Nearly 300 volunteers offered to get drunk in the name of science, but only a lucky 90 participants passed the selection criteria and completed all parts of the study, Forbes reported.

-For the study, the lucky 90 participants were split into three study groups randomly, Forbes explains.
-The first group drank beer first, then wine; the second group drank wine and then sipped beer; and the third group included people drinking one or the other, with no mixing.
+The group of 90 – aged 19 to 40 – was split into three study groups randomly, according to Forbes.
+One group drank beer first, then wine; another had wine and then sipped beer; and the last was composed of people drinking one or the other, with no mixing.

 A week later, the study groups were asked to come back and drink in reverse order, or in the case of the third group, to switch beverages, per CNBC.

-The study found that changing the order of the drinks had very little impact on the pain or discomfort participants felt, and sticking to one or the other drink didn't have a huge impact either, CNBC reports.
-It was noted, however, that female participants tended to suffer more than men.
+The study found that changing the order of the drinks had very little impact on the pain or discomfort felt by participants, and sticking to one or the other drink didn't have a huge impact either, CNBC noted.
+Female participants, it was found, however, tended to suffer more than men.